MoritzKronberger/sass_breakpoint_maps/README.md

 }
 ```

-`regular` is the default name for the base value, but can be changed when calling the mixin, too:
+`regular` is the default name for the base value, but can also be changed when calling the mixin:

 ```scss
 $custom-properties: (